07803492177/swift-evolution/proposals/000b-consuming-nonconsuming.md

 1. `__shared`.
 This is equivalent to `nonconsuming`.
 2. `__owned`.
 This is equivalent to `consuming`.
 3. `__consuming`.
-This is used to have methods take self as a `consuming` parameter.
+This is used to have methods take self as a `consuming` argument.

 Here are some examples of situations where developers have found it necessary to use these underscored attributes to eliminate overhead caused by using the default conventions:

-* Passing a non-consuming parameter to an initializer or setter if one is going to consume a value derived from the parameter instead of the parameter itself.
+* Passing a non-consuming argument to an initializer or setter if one is going to consume a value derived from the argument instead of the argument itself.

   1. [String initializer for Substring](https://github.com/apple/swift/blob/09507f59cf36e83ebc2d1d1ab85cba8f4fc2e87c/stdlib/public/core/Substring.swift#L22).
 This API uses the underscored API `__shared` since the String is going to copy the substring.
    ```swift